TheArtificial/theartificial.nl/source/blog/2017/11-28-holiday-gids.html.md

 ![Spreads](11-28-holiday-gids/spreads.png)

 The guide is a limited edition, but we don't want anyone to miss out.
-If you want to get our travel tips, visit our lists on [Foursquare] ().
+If you want to get our travel tips, visit [our lists on Foursquare](https://foursquare.com/veryartificial?all=lists).